ohbknights/IDS6938-SimulationTechniques/Homework3/Readmeohbhw3.md

 		deriv[2] = input[0]/Mass;
 		deriv[3] = input[1] / Inertia;

 With these definitions for the derivative, only deriv[0] and derv[1] changes as the program execute.
 Deriv[2] and deriv[3] are constants based on the initial settings for mass, momentum, inertia and calculations of input[0] and input[2].
 The agent moves to and from target in a sliding manner without moving its feet.
 Only a change in these input values would cause changes to deriv[1] and deriv[2].
-When deriv[2] is chnged by either adding state[2] or vd to it, the agent walks with its legs.
+When deriv[2] is changed by either adding state[2] or vd to it, the agent walks with its legs.
 In the case of adding state[2], the speed is much slower than when vd is added.
-In both cases, adding the velocity represented by state[2] or vd is assuming time is one in order to become an acceleration term.
+In both cases, adding the velocity represented by state[2] or vd is assuming time is one in order to become an acceleration term a=v.

 In order to achieve smooth movements, the agents' mass and inertia were adjusted along with force and torque.
 Too much torque resulted in the agent turning back and forth around its own axix as it walked in the commanded direction.
 Too high inertia related to torque resulted in wider turns as it was circling around target in a seek as wellas when changing directions due to changing behaviors.
 I settled at torque per inertia of 8/6, a force per mass of 9/1.75, and velocity Kv of 3.
 Force/mass and velocity was increased and decreased to increase/decrease the walking speed of the agent.